 Curly hair needs a specific type of curling iron, though, one that will enhance the hair and offer long-lasting effects.
-(After all, curly hair tends to refuse holding any pattern other than its own).
-To save you from taking the time and effort to curl your hair just to have it revert back to normal the second you walk out the door, we reached out to a few expert hairstylists so they could share their favorite irons to use on their curly-haired clients.
-Keep reading to see their favorite products!
+(After all, curly hair tends to refuse to hold any pattern other than its own).
+To save you from taking the time and effort to curl your hair just to have it revert to normal the second you walk out the door, we reached out to a few expert hairstylists so they could share their favorite irons to use on their curly-haired clients.

 Colorist Frank Friscioni and stylist Federico Lupo from Oon Arvelo Salon recommend this iron from Xtava.
 "First, it is important to get the heat to make the curl last," they say.
 "An iron that heats up to a whopping 375°F and heat is important."
 They also caution against using curling irons for the wrong reasons.
-"The curling iron should not be used to as a tool to smooth the hair and curl at the same time."
+"The curling iron should not be used as a tool to smooth the hair and curl at the same time."

 Both Friscioni and Lupo agree with Thompson's recommendation of this next iron.
 "I love all of the Hot Tools curling irons," Thompson says.
 "They are the most common curling irons among professional stylists.
-They are sure durable and last a long time.
+They are durable and last a long time.
 I also like the fact that this barrel is tapered toward the end, like a cone shape.
 That makes the curl a little tighter toward the end to help the curl hold a little bit better, in case it does drop."

 Hot Tools curling irons reach 450°F, which Thompson says is important to make a curl last longer.
 "When looking for a good curling iron, be sure to find a curling iron that hits 450°F. I say this because when the iron is that hot, it temporarily changes the structure of the hair under that high of heat, so you have a better chance of the curls lasting longer.
 This is not recommended for everyday use, but for a special event that you need your hair to stay, turn it up to 450°F. Otherwise, 400°F to 425°F is hot enough."

 "I love all of the Beachwaver irons.
 They are super user-friendly since they have a motor in them to curl the hair by pressing a button," Thompson says.
-Even though the highest heat setting is 410°F, Thompson says the 3/4 inch barrel is great for defining your natural curls.
+Even though the highest heat setting is 410°F, Thompson says the 3/4-inch barrel is great for defining your natural curls.